Everyone's favorite gardening extravaganza!

 Carriage House Lawn

-free for Maymont members and children ages 12 & under
+$5 for Marketplace / free for Maymont members and children 12 & under

 Marketplace on the Lawn

-More than 40 vendors from the mid-Atlantic fill Maymont's Carriage House Lawn with every imaginable herb as well as annuals, perennials, trees, vegetables, and herbal products and crafts for this one-of-a-kind event.
-Do you have a unique garden or herb-related product that you would like to sell at the festival?
-Contact our special events department by email or by phone at 804-358-7166, ext.
-301 to find out more about our vendor application process.
+Dozens of vendors from the mid-Atlantic fill Maymont's Carriage House Lawn with every imaginable herb as well as annuals, perennials, trees, vegetables, and herbal products and crafts for this one-of-a-kind event.
+Shop with the following vendors during the 2014 festival:

 Always in Bloom